A1Swartz/butane-c2/core/masks/README.md

 # what's a mask?
-a "mask" in this situation is an html file (could be literally anything actually) with an html comment tag
+a "mask" in this situation is an html file (could be literally anything actually) with a specific html comment tag

 the comment tag in question is this:
 ```